 - investigation of an overpayment.

 The Secretary or his delegate can request any information that is relevant to the payment or application of pension, payment or associated benefits or allowances.

 A person can be asked to provide specific information including:

 - documents within that person's custody or control, or

 - answers to questions before a Departmental officer.

 The VEA contains information gathering provisions that cover various situations or groups of people:

-- sections 54A and 54AA provide the power to gather information from service pension or ISS recipients or applicants,
+- sections 54A and 54AA provide the power to gather information from service pension, veteran payment or ISS recipients or applicants,

 - section 127 can be used to gather information from applicants or recipients of disability pension and war widow's/widower's pension, and associated benefits and allowances, and